kiki-95/BIA_Project/README.md

 ## 🌌 Stellar Object Classification Project

-This project focuses on classifying celestial objects—**stars**, **galaxies**, and **quasars**—based on their spectral characteristics.
+This project focuses on classifying celestial objects—stars, galaxies, and quasars—based on their spectral characteristics.
 By leveraging machine learning, we analyze spectral data to extract meaningful insights.
 ---

 ## 📋 Table of Contents